choffmeister/jekyll_search/README.md

 ## Usage

-First you need a machine with [Elasticsearch](http://www.elasticsearch.org/) installed.
+First you need a machine with [Elasticsearch][elasticsearch] installed.
 Then configure the search plugin by adding the following entries into your Jekyll `_config.yml` (replace the `host` entry if needed):

 ```yaml
 # Search index settings